musangisilvia/alx-higher_level_programming/README.md

 1. ``` 0x00-python-hello_world ```

-> Getting started with Python.
+Getting started with Python.
+Formating output and string manipulation.

+2. ``` 0x01-python-if_else_loops_functions ```

+Loops and flow control using if...else.
+Functions in python are also introduced here.